 - PGND, VIN and SW should be routed on thick layers.
 They must not surround inner signal layers which are not able to withstand interference from noisy PGND, VIN and SW.
 They create a flux which is determined by the switching frequency.
 The flux generated affects neighboring layers due to capacitive coupling across layers. - AGND, AVIN and VDD must be isolated from noisy signals. - If crossing layers is required for PGND, VIN and SW, they must be dimensioned to support the high currents to not cause high IR drops.
 In general, changing the layers frequently must be avoided. - Signal traces, and especially the sense lines (SENSE+ and SENSE-), must be kept away from noisy traces/ signals.
 Avoid capacitive coupling with neighboring noisy layers by cutting away the overlapping areas close to signal traces.
-Special care must be taken for the sense lines to avoid inductive / capacitive cross-talk from aggressors, both from noisy lines as well as external inductors which generate magnetic fields. - Care should be taken for a proper thermal layout.
-Wide traces, connecting through the layers with vias, provides a proper thermal path to sink the heat energy created from the device and inductor.
+Special care must be taken for the sense lines to avoid inductive / capacitive cross-talk from aggressors, both from noisy lines as well as the external inductor which generates a magnetic field. - Care should be taken for a proper thermal layout.
+Wide traces, connecting with vias through the layers, provides a proper thermal path to sink the heat energy created from the device and inductor.